-During a speech at the turnover ceremony in Accra, the Minister for Defense Dominic Ntiwul said the medical component of the African Peacekeeping Rapid Response Program (APRRP) enables Ghana Armed Forces to rapidly deploy and operate the hospital should anything threaten the continent’s stability.
+During a speech at the turnover ceremony in Accra, the Minister for Defense Dominic Ntiwul said the medical component of the African Peacekeeping Rapid Response Program (APRRP) enables Ghana Armed Forces to rapidly deploy and operate the mobile field hospital should anything threaten the continent’s stability.

 “It's been a long road seeing this project through to the end, but it’s been so incredibly rewarding,” said Subasavage.
 “It was an amazing experience for our team to work so hard and so closely together, then see the difference it will have on the lives of so many people.
 It was truly the actualization of Our Purpose.
 Your Mission.”

 “Like previous deliveries we made recently in Mauritania, Senegal and Mongolia, our team’s visit to Ghana was the culmination of nearly two years of painstaking work to source, supply, create and deliver these innovative, critical life-saving trauma care units,” said ADS President and CEO Jason Wallace.
 “It is truly amazing to see the final result of our team’s perseverance and humbling to reflect on the purpose behind our work, as well as the massive impact it can have on the world.”

 “HDT has proudly partnered with the U.S. Department of State during the past decade in support of multiple projects to deliver Peacekeeping training camps, Battalion Aid Stations and large Surgical Level II Field Hospitals,” said Michael J. Silvestro, SVP of Defense Sales at HDT Global.